 Located on the top floor of the Administration Building, The Skunk's Den is a place for Adult Leaders to go and relax, hold meetings, trainings, or use the limited-wireless Internet for quick emails and such.

-NOTE: The Skunk's Den is sometimes used for classes and trainings and will be unavailable for these times.
+NOTE: The Skunk's Den is sometimes used for classes and trainings and will be unavailable during these times, see the schedule on the bulletin board by the door.